btcsuite/btcd/blockchain/indexers/README.md

   - Stores a key with an empty value for every address that has ever existed and was seen by the client
   - Requires the transaction-by-hash index
+- Committed Filter (cfindexparentbucket) Index
+  - Stores all committed filters and committed filter headers for all blocks in the main chain

 ## Installation